Mother’s Day – Why Just Once a Year?

 I didn’t know that something so small could make me feel so important.

 Before I was a Mom:

-I never got up in the middle of the night every 10 minutes to make sure
+I never got up in the middle of the night every 10 minutes to make sure all was okay.

 I had never known the warmth